fastoch/Docker_Course/README.md

 The command to run is: `docker run -p 5173:5173 react-docker`

 But this won't work as is, because we need to expose our dev environment.
-To do that, we need to modify the package.json file as follows:
+To do that, we need to modify the scripts section in our package.json file as follows:

 ![alt text](image.png)